TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 permalink: /2023/07/22/The-Right-Set-of-Skills/
 image: https://www.tedt.org/img/2023-07-22/All_beings_have_four_aspects_of_their_existence.png
 image-credits: Photo by Ted Tschopp using Midjourney
-image_alt: Photo by Ted Tschopp using Midjourney
+image-alt: Photo by Ted Tschopp using Midjourney

 categories:
   - Role Playing Games